concord-consortium/portal-report/README.md

 ## FireStore Paths

-The portal-report loads and saves documents in report-service Firestore database.
+The portal-report loads and saves documents in the report-service Firestore database.
 LARA also writes data into the report-service.
 The Activity Player reads and writes data into the report-service.
 The new researcher report system reads data from the report-service.

-The following collections make up the report-service
+The following collections make up the report-service:

 `sources/${source}/resources`
 Each document represents an activity or sequence that can be reported on.
 Each document lists the reportable questions or items and what pages they are on.
-It also include information about what the correct answer is.
+It also includes information about what the correct answer is.

 `sources/${source}/answers`
 Each document represents a single answer to a question or item